Grass Valley Dog Bite Lawyer

 - The investigators go to the accident site and interview the witnesses to the incident.

-- They interview neighbors and others, such as the UPS drivers and postman, to see if they saw signs of aggression in the animal.
+- They interviewed neighbors and others, such as the UPS drivers and postman, to see if they saw signs of aggression in the animal.

-- The investigators interview the dog’s veterinarian to determine if the dog was vaccinated entirely and if the vet or other staff had problems with the animal.
+- The investigators interviewed the dog's veterinarian to determine if the dog was vaccinated entirely and if the vet or other staff had problems with the animal.

-In many cases, the matter can be settled financially with the insurance company.
+The matter can often be settled financially with the insurance company.
 However, if severe injuries have occurred, including emotional trauma, scarring, and disfigurement, it may be necessary to take the case to civil court to obtain the compensation you deserve.